FuzzMC/stungunframework/README.md

 Also, neither am I able to test it, long story, don't want to explain, so expect some features not working.

 # **INSTALLATION:**
-Installation is simple, just click "Code", "Install ZIP file", extract it, go to your CFXDefaultFiveM folder (Mine's in txData) and put "StunGunFramework-v___" in your resources folder.
+Installation is simple, just click "Code", "Download ZIP", extract it, go to your CFXDefaultFiveM folder (Mine's in txData) and put "StunGunFramework-v___" in your resources folder.
 It doesn't matter if you organize it into another folder, as long as the folder is like this: [Folder Name].

 # **WHAT IT CONTAINS (HOPEFULLY):**
 -Laser (cannot be toggled)